jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 There were way too many photos, and it was an amazing experience.
 Mhacks and HackPrinceton were amazing hackathons in the US, and I highly recommend them to anyone.
 I actually didn't even get accepted to HackPrinceton, but I still decided to try to get on the bus to try and work on my programming skills and see Princeton University.
 I went and luckily they let me in (begrudgingly).
 After HackPrinceton, I knew I really liked doing hackathons and creating ideas/projects/solutions through coding.

-Small summary of photos from UofTHacks, QHacks, MHacks9, and HackPrinceton:
+Here are two photos from UofTHacks and MHacks 9:
-{% include photo2.html img1="/my-story/pictures/w17/9.JPG" img2="/my-story/pictures/w17/2.png" %}

-{% include photo2.html img1="/my-story/pictures/w17/14.JPG" img2="/my-story/pictures/w17/4.png" %}
+{% include photo2.html img1="/my-story/pictures/w17/9.JPG" img2="/my-story/pictures/w17/4.png" %}

 **Update: I uploaded separate pages for UofTHacks, Qhacks, MHacks9, and HackPrinceton2017.
 Check it out here:**
 <a href="/uofthacks/">UofTHacks</a>